-- A. The Director of Public Works or his designee may enter upon the property of the applicant for the purpose of conducting regular inspections to ensure compliance with the approved Erosion and Sedimentation Control Plan and the provisions of this bylaw.
-These inspections shall be performed at a minimum at the following intervals: - 1.
-Prior to the start of construction; - 2.
-Upon completion of site grading; - 3.
-At close of construction season or prior to any other long-term stops in construction (more than two (2) weeks); and - 4.
-Upon completion of final landscaping - B. The applicant shall contact the Department of Public Works (DPW) to schedule these inspections.
-Other inspections may be performed at the discretion of the DPW, including prior to or after a storm event. - C. During the inspections, the effectiveness of the control measures in place shall be evaluated and additional control measures may be required if deemed necessary by the DPW.
+- A. The Director of Public Works or his/her designee including members of the Site Plan Review Committee may enter upon the property of the applicant for the purpose of conducting regular inspections to ensure compliance with the approved Erosion and Sedimentation Control Plan and the provisions of this bylaw.
+These inspections shall be performed at a minimum at the following intervals: - 1).
+Prior to the start of construction; - 2) Inspection of Best Management Practices (BMPs) during construction of BMPs; - 3) Inspection of BMPs upon completion of site grading to ensure they are working as described in the approved plans; - 4) At close of construction season or prior to any other long-term stops in construction (more than two (2) weeks); and - 5) Upon completion of final landscaping.

+- B. Inspections shall be conducted using clearly defined procedures for inspections including qualifications necessary to perform the inspection, use of mandated inspection forms if appropriate, and procedure for tracking the number of site reviews, inspections and enforcement actions.
+This tracking shall be included as part of each annual report as required by MS4 General Permit part 4.4. - C. The applicant shall contact the Department of Public Works (DPW) to schedule these inspections.
+Other inspections may be performed at the discretion of the DPW, including prior to or after a storm event. - D. During the inspections, the effectiveness of the control measures in place shall be evaluated and additional control measures may be required if deemed necessary by the DPW.